This post may contain affiliate links. Please read our disclosure policy.

 Easy Thanksgiving Turkey Recipe

 - Preheat oven to 325ºF.
-Remove the neck and giblets from inside the turkey and set aside.
+Remove the thawed turkey from the fridge 1 hour before roasting and allow it to come to room temperature.
+Remove the neck and giblets from inside the cavity of the turkey and set aside.

 - Place the turkey, breast side up in the roasting pan.
 Pat the outside and inside of the turkey dry with paper towels.
-Then stuff the onion, celery, and carrot inside the turkey.
+Then stuff the onion, celery, and carrot inside the turkey cavity.

 - Season the inside and outside of the turkey generously with the salt and pepper.

-- Roast the turkey in the preheated oven uncovered for about 3 hours.
-A thermometer inserted into the thickest part of the thigh should read 170ºF-175ºF.
-Remove the turkey from the oven and allow to rest 10-15 minutes before carving.
+- Roast the turkey in the preheated oven uncovered for 15 minutes per pound, or about 3 hours for a 12 pound turkey.
+A thermometer inserted into the thickest part of the thigh should read 165ºF-170ºF.
+Remove the turkey from the oven and allow it to rest 15-20 minutes before carving.